-A Texas Woman Blew Up Her Wedding Dress At Her Divorce Party, As One Does
+This Woman Blew Up Her Wedding Dress To Celebrate Her Divorce & Now She’s My Hero

 Everything really is bigger in Texas — trust me, I'm a born and raised Texan.
 Our food servings are huge, our weddings are extravagant, and our divorce parties are epic.
 Sure, the divorce party trend might be new, but it's slowly gaining ground as a great way to move on from a marriage and take the time to mourn the loss of that relationship, however you need.
 Some people smash cakes, and some people, well, some prefer explosives.
 Yes, in Texas, a woman blew up her wedding dress to celebrate her divorce, and now I need to meet her.

 According to The Today Show, a certain Kimberly Santleben-Stiteler spent last weekend celebrating her newly single self in the most original way possible.
 In an incredible video posted to Facebook by her sister, Carla Santleben-Newport, Santleben-Stiteler can be seen shooting her wedding dress (which was a safe distance away, no worries!) which was covered in 20 pounds of the explosive tannerite.
 The new Ms. hit the dress on her first try, and it immediately went up in flames.
 Oh, and this all took place at her father's farm in LaCoste, Texas.

 Additionally, as The Independent reported, the blast could be felt from 15 minutes away.
 In short, Santleben-Stiteler really let loose, and honestly?
 Good for her.